 If you’d like to build, demolish, alter or change the use of a property, you may need to submit a development application (DA) to your local council.

 Before starting a DA, contact your local council to find out if development consent is required.
-If your proposed development is minor, it may be considered an ‘exempt’ or ‘complying’ development.
+If your proposed development is small-scale, it may be considered an ‘exempt’ or ‘complying’ development.
 At this time you can also check with your council if permits will be required to place tables, chairs or any other obstructions on the footpath.

 When preparing a DA, you may wish to discuss your proposal with a council planning officer (sometimes called a Duty Planner or Planning Officer).
 They can assist you with the DA process and advise on what documents need to be submitted with your DA application.
 You may also want to Apply for a zoning certificate to confirm the zoning and rules applicable to the property.